aboe026/software-update-checker/README.md

 #### Functional Tests

-Functional tests are for portions of the code that cannot easily be mocked (or do not make sense to mock), such as executables and interacting with a live website.
+Functional tests are for portions of the code that cannot easily be mocked or rely on elements outside their scope, such as executables and interacting with a live website.
 They can be run with

 ```sh
 npm run test:func